yiisoft/yii2-httpclient/docs/guide/usage-events.md

 $response = $request->send();
 ```

+> Warning: PSR-7 interfaces methods `with*()` cause object cloning to keep immutability, and thus will strip new object
+  from any attached behaviors or event handlers.

 Attaching event handlers to the [[\yii\httpclient\Request]] instance is not very practical.
 You may handle same use cases using events of [[\yii\httpclient\Client]] class: